Bair Zhamsuyev: Biography

 In 1993, he graduated from the Russian Academy of Management in Moscow with a degree in jurisprudence, qualification “lawyer, expert - adviser on public administration”.

 Between December 1993 to February 1997, Zhamsuyev was a member of the State Duma the first convocation.
 As a member of parliament, he was the Chairman of the State Duma Committee on Nationalities.
 Since January 1994, he was a member of the New Regional Policy deputy group within the State Duma.

-Form December 1995 to February 1997, he was the member of the State Duma of the second convocation.
+From December 1995 to February 1997, he was the member of the State Duma of the second convocation.
 He was demoted during that time to Deputy Chairman of the State Duma Committee on Nationalities.
 Zhamsuyev was the Chairman of the Commission of the State Duma for assistance in overcoming the consequences of the Ossetian-Ingush conflict.
 In February 1997, Zhamsuyev was elected Governor (Head) of Agin-Buryat Autonomous Okrug.
 In 1999, by the decision of the Dissertation Council of the Russian Academy of Public Administration under the President of Russia, Zhamsuyev was awarded the academic degree "Candidate of Political Sciences".

 From 1997 to February 2001, as governor, Zhamsuyev was a member of the Federation Council, and was a member of the Committee on Federation Affairs, the Federal Treaty and Regional Policy.
 On 29 October 2000, he was re-elected to this position, gaining almost 90% of the votes of voters participating in the voting.